-A. Required Practicum Administered by the Counseling Psychology Program: Center for Human Growth Practicum
+A. Required Practicum Administered by the Counseling Psychology Program: Counseling and Wellness Clinic (CWC)

-All students who enter the doctoral program with a counseling or psychologyrelated master's degree that included clinical fieldwork will begin practicum training in the first year of the IU Counseling Psychology doctoral program.
-Students who enter the program without a master's degree must fulfill a number of prerequisites during their first year in the program prior to placement in the CHG for practicum.
+All students who enter the doctoral program with a counseling or psychology-related master's degree that included clinical fieldwork will begin practicum training in the first year of the IU Counseling Psychology doctoral program.
+Students who enter the program without a master's degree must fulfill a number of prerequisites during their first year in the program prior to placement in the CWC for practicum.
 Please see the recommended Course Sequencing for the specific requirements.
 The practicum experience consists of approximately 12 to 16 hours per week of clinical experience and supervision throughout practicum.
-Practicum students complete a two-semester (32 weeks) training experience at the Center for Human Growth (CHG).
+Practicum students complete a two-semester (32 weeks) training experience at the CWC.
 Students can expect to carry a caseload of approximately 6 clients per week.
-Students must attend an orientation session at the CHG prior to beginning this first practicum.
+Students must attend an orientation session at the CWC prior to beginning this first practicum.
 Formative feedback is provided throughout the practicum experience with summative evaluation at the end of each semester.
 A copy of the practicum evaluation is included in Appendix I. Appropriately licensed faculty members or adjunct faculty supervise all students.

-The CHG is our department's training clinic, featuring digital video recording capabilities and electronic medical record-keeping.
-The Center for Human Growth was established in 1970 as a training clinic providing affordable counseling services to the local community.
-Each counselor receives extensive supervision from a faculty member who serves as an individual supervisor to provide one hour per week of face-to-face supervision in addition to the group supervision provided during CHG staff meetings.
-The practicum experience at the CHG is designed to help the trainee develop basic clinical competencies.
-These include conducting intake interviews according to the established CHG protocol, and providing treatment or making an appropriate referral to meet the clients' needs if those needs are beyond the scope of clinical competence available at the CHG.
+The CWC is our department's training clinic, featuring digital video recording capabilities and electronic medical record-keeping.
+The CWC, formerly known as the Center for Human Growth, was established in 1970 as a training clinic providing affordable counseling services to the local community.
+Each counselor receives extensive supervision from a faculty member who serves as an individual supervisor to provide one hour per week of face-to-face supervision in addition to the group supervision provided during CWC staff meetings.
+The practicum experience at the CWC is designed to help the trainee develop basic clinical competencies.
+These include conducting intake interviews according to the established CWC protocol, and providing treatment or making an appropriate referral to meet the clients' needs if those needs are beyond the scope of clinical competence available at the CWC.

-Beginning with the 2013-14 academic year, the CHG began offering counseling services in Spanish through a program called CHG Unidos.
+Beginning with the 2013-14 academic year, the CWC began offering counseling services in Spanish through a program called CWC Unidos.
 In January of 2015 we began offering services in Mandarin.
 International language services are provided based on counselor availability.
-Both of these programs were in response to the social justice agenda of the program and the needs in the Bloomington community for these services.
+Both programs were in response to the social justice agenda and the needs in the Bloomington community for these services.